HanChao1992/PowerShell_Script/README.txt

 IMPORTANT NOTES:
 You must change the "using module" lines in WsusUpdate2.00.ps1 to the right path for the script to work.

-Please contact me immediately if you encounter any bugs!
+Please contact me immediately if you encounter any bug!